-[38] Information available to this Office points to investors' funds being paid directly into the account of Purple Rain Properties 15 (Pty) Ltd, trading as Realcor, in contravention of section 2 (b) of the notice.
+[37] Information available to this Office points to investors' funds being paid directly into the account of Purple Rain Properties 15 (Pty) Ltd, trading as Realcor, in contravention of section 2 (b) of the Notice.
 Investors were invited to pay money into the account of Realcor.
-I have carefully analysed respondent's responses and could not find a single reference to the notice.
-It appears to me that respondent was not even aware of the existence of the notice.
-Indeed, had respondent been aware, he would have realised that Realcor's prospectus undermined the provisions of the notice.
-Yet another indication that respondent had not conducted any due diligence on Realcor.
+I could not find a single reference to the Notice in respondent's response.
+It appears to me that respondent was not even aware of the existence of the Notice.
+Had respondent been aware of the Notice, he would have realised that Realcor's prospectus undermined its provisions.
+The aforesaid is further confirmation that respondent had not conducted any due diligence on Realcor.